JakubCygaro/islands/README.md

 ### Windows

 Use MinGW, but do not install cmake through MinGW.
 Add the `-G 'MinGW Makefiles'` option while configuring the build with cmake.
 Install all required libraries with MinGW.
+Freetype could possibly cause some problems (at least it always does for me) in that case I tend to build and install it manually and then set the required CMake variables myself to point to the `include` directory and `libfreetype.a` file.

+**There is a windows release available for you to download in case you are not interested in a manual build**

 ## Features